mlflow/mlflow/docs/source/tutorial-pyfunc.rst

     def iris_classes(preds : Iterable[int]) -> list[str]:
         return [flower_classes[pred] for pred in preds]

-Obviously, this is a trivial external dependency, but it illustrates the point.
+Obviously, this is a trivial dependency, but it illustrates the point.
 The ``iris_classes`` function takes a single argument, ``preds``, which is an array of predictions.
 It returns the strings corresponding to the predictions.

 Modify the **train.py** file to import the ``iris_classes`` function and use it in the ``log_model`` call.
 At the top of the file, add the following line: